 The integrated comprehensive science major provides the broadest preparation for teaching physical, earth/space and biological science courses.

-The integrated science for elementary teachers major provides a solid foundation for teaching physical and biological science courses.
+The integrated science education (elementary/secondary) major provides a solid foundation for teaching physical and biological science courses.

 A major in Interdisciplinary Studies (IDS) allows you to design a customized academic program that meets your needs, laying the groundwork for a degree track that is built upon existing courses in two or more academic disciplines.